 1. Ellensburg is Authentic

-It’s a place for bucking broncos, saloons and ranch families but it’s not a show for visitors.
-As you approach Ellensburg’s downtown area you’ll be impressed by the container flowers, the cleanliness of the streets and impressive late 1800’s brick buildings.
+It’s a place for bucking broncos, saloons, and ranch families but it’s not a show for visitors.
+As you approach Ellensburg’s downtown area you’ll be impressed by the container flowers, the cleanliness of the streets, and the impressive late 1800s brick buildings.
 Enough of the historic downtown core remains and some of the shops like the furniture store are Ellensburg mainstays.

 They are not all the first buildings.
 Washington became a state in 1889 and Ellensburg was being considered for the capital.
 But a fire destroyed most of the city on July 4, 1889.
 The fire started in a grocery store on the east side of Main Street, between Fourth and Fifth.
 The town recovered quickly, with brick buildings built to replace the former wood ones.
 A mural depicting a rising phoenix from the ashes on the side of the Davidson building represents the rebuilding of the town.